sifzerda/solitaire/README.md

   - Tableau = Tableau,
   - Cards = Stockpile
   - Decks = Foundations
 Will update to remove cards dropped into foundation so they don't reappear in Stockpile or Tableau.
+This ensures once cards are dropped into Foundations, they become non-playable.
 12. <u></u>
 13. <u></u>
 14. <u></u>